-The NCISI Library will be updated frequently as new promising practices are identified.
+The CISI Library will be updated frequently as new promising practices are identified.

-The NCISI Library will also archive videos of consumers, family members and people within the state who have a perspective on improving the lives of people with developmental and intellectual disabilities.
+The CISI Library will also archive videos of consumers, family members and people within the state who have a perspective on improving the lives of people with developmental and intellectual disabilities.

 Transitioning from Sheltered Workshops to Community Based Employment